Izardo/pands-project-2021/README.md

 #### Pair plots

 This pair plot was created using seaborn and matplotlib and builds upon both the histogram and scatter plot.
 It displays the data of individual variables (as density plots) as well as the relationship between pairs of two variables.
-Distinct clusters are apparent at straight away, especially with regard to the setosa species.
+Of course, some plots are redundant in that they are simply the inverse of another plot presenting the same pair.
+Straight away, distinct clusters are apparent on many plots especially with regard to the setosa species.
 ```
 def pairPlot():
     sns.set(style="darkgrid") # sets grid style using the seaborn library